 Multiple Sclerosis Society

-We are delighted to have a service level agreement with the MS Society, which funds up to six Yasp physiotherapy treatment sessions per episode of care for people with MS. The MS Society also subsidise our exercise class for people with MS.
+We are delighted to have a service level agreement with the MS Society, which funds up to six Yasp physiotherapy treatment sessions per episode of care for people with MS. The MS Society also subsidise our online exercise class for people with MS.

 We work collaboratively with NHS Shetland’s Physiotherapy Department so that if you wish you may have NHS treatment in addition to treatment at Yasp.
 To enable this we provide you with a short written report, free of charge, that you can share with your NHS physiotherapist.
 We also encourage you to share a copy of your Yasp Physiotherapy report with your GP.